Insight

 Stronger together?

-Cllr Marland identified that the level of growth in the Arc will continue irrespective of the Arc project, rather than because of it.
+Cllr Marland identified that the level of growth in the Arc will continue, irrespective of the Arc project, rather than because of it.
 He also posed the question, ‘What is the Arc’?
-His clear message was that by working together in a co-ordinated manner, the Government, Councils and the development industry can deliver an outcome that is greater than the sum of the parts.
+His clear message was that by working together in a coordinated manner, the Government, councils, and the development industry can deliver an outcome that is greater than the sum of the parts.

-This message applies not only to the Arc as a whole, but to the individual plans within the area – with a clear need for Authorities to work together across boundaries on delivering growth which is not just about housing numbers, but about the quality of the places created and the wider, co-ordinated aspirations for the area.
+This message applies not only to the Arc as a whole, but to the individual plans within the area – with a clear need for authorities to work together across boundaries on delivering growth, which is not just about housing numbers, but about the quality of the places created and the wider, co-ordinated aspirations for the area.

-In terms of delivering growth that is less about numbers and more about ensuring maximising benefits for the area, Milton Keynes Council appear to be making the right noises.
+In terms of delivering growth that is less about numbers and more about ensuring maximising benefits for the area, Milton Keynes Council appears to be making the right noises.
 However, it remains to be seen whether the authorities will be able to work together in a truly collaborative manner to shape development and deliver growth that really is greater than the sum of the individual parts.

 Get in touch